 * Claims that leftwing professors are tyrannized for their politics

-Born on August 4, 1938, Ellen Schrecker holds a BA from Radcliffe College (1960), as well as an MA (1962) and a PhD (1974) in history, both from Harvard University.
-She has been a professor of American history at Yeshiva University since 1987, and also has taught variously at Harvard, Columbia, the New School for Social Research, New York University, the Union Institute, and Princeton.
-From 1998-2002, Schrecker was the editor of Academe, the journal of the American Association of University Professors, where she served as a National Council member.
-She is best known for her work on the history of McCarthyism.
+Born on August 4, 1938 in Philadelphia, Pennsylvania, Ellen Schrecker holds a BA degree from Radcliffe College (1960), as well as an MA (1962) and a Ph.D.
+(1974) in history, both from Harvard University.
+In 1987 she became a professor of American history at Yeshiva University, where she is currently a professor emerita.
+Between 1975 and 1996, Schrecker also taught for brief periods at Harvard, Columbia, the New School for Social Research, New York University, the Union Institute, and Princeton.
+From 1998-2002, she was the editor of Academe, the journal of the American Association of University Professors, where she served as a National Council member.
+Shrecker is best known for her work on the history of McCarthyism and the Cold War.

 For additional information on Ellen Schrecker, click here.